 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
 Yes The Complaints Team has access to Officers, Managers and Senior Managers to assist with complaint resolution.
 The housing complaints team hold case conferences which are attended by officers at different levels in the department.
-We prioritise complaint handling and learning at all levels.
+Landlords are expected to We prioritise complaint handling and learning at all levels.
 Senior leaders receive weekly reports of performance and trends and we have agreed a new learning framework.
-Landlords are expected to prioritise complaint handling and Yes All complaint handlers have attended complaint handling training and regular refresher sessions are scheduled focussing on specific elements of this.
-4.3 a culture of learning from complaints.
+All complaint handlers have attended complaint handling training and regular refresher sessions are scheduled focussing on specific elements of 4.3 prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced They have also completed empathy, customer care and safeguarding training as well as various related in-house eLearning modules.
+It is important that complaints are seen as a core service and must be resourced Yes this.
+They have also completed empathy, customer care and safeguarding training as well as various related in-house eLearning modules.
 This is also discussed and supported within team meetings and 1-2-1 development via their line manager. to handle complaints effectively The complaints team complete Housing Ombudsman Service 'dispute resolution' eLearning as part of induction.
 All complaint responses are reviewed by managers and directors to ensure responses seek to resolve complaints and are customer centric.